 scant 1 c. real mayonnaise

-1 t. granulated sugar (I use this one)
+1 teaspoon granulated sugar (I use this one)

 enough S&P to draw out some moisture and flavor (roughly 2 t. of each)

 Toss cabbage and carrots in a large bowl.
-Add mayo, sugar, S&P. Mix well.
-Let sit overnight or at least 4 hours so flavors can come together.
+Add mayo, sugar, ACV, S&P. Mix well.
+Let sit at least 4 hours so flavors can come together.
 Add more S&P for flavor.
 Coleslaw will stay good in the refrigerator for 3-4 days.

 How do you eat your coleslaw?
 On tacos, burgers, etc?
 Have you had more luck than I in making your own mayonnaise?